omidmt/rira/README.md

 To use RIRA scaffolding templates which is matched with the theme and make the fields compatible with it follow the following steps:

  1. Install scaffold templates (grails install-templates)
  2. Replace scaffold files with rira templates in src directory (src/templates/scaffolding/).

+It is possible to use home controller for index page.
+To use it, remove `/` in your grails URlMappings to use rira default one.

 ### Security
 Each controller can be secured to be authenticated and authorized by extending the SecureController class.
 It is recommended to extend others by UnSecureController class to use common features of framework.